London's New Year's Day Parade: Parade route

 The parade route is two miles (3.2 km) long.
-Before 2010 it began at Parliament Square in Westminster, continuing along Parliament Street and Whitehall to Trafalgar Square.
+Before 2010, it began at Parliament Square in Westminster, continuing along Parliament Street and Whitehall to Trafalgar Square.
 It then continued along Cockspur Street and Regent Street.
 The final section was along Piccadilly and the parade ended at Green Park.

-In 2010 the parade route was reversed to "appease US television broadcasters" and to "give the American audience the best views of the capital's landmarks, such as the Elizabeth Tower of the Palace of Westminster (The Houses of Parliament, also known as Big Ben) and Trafalgar Square".
+In 2010, the parade route was reversed to "appease US television broadcasters" and to "give the American audience the best views of the capital's landmarks, such as the Elizabeth Tower of the Palace of Westminster (The Houses of Parliament, also known as Big Ben) and Trafalgar Square".
 The revised route started at the Ritz Hotel, along Piccadilly to Piccadilly Circus, down Regent Street, then along Pall Mall to Trafalgar Square, then along Whitehall to Parliament Square.

 Participants

 The parade is used to raise funds for charities in London and representatives from each of the 32 London boroughs are encouraged to take part as a "borough entry", judged as part of the event.
-London's New Year's Parade (LNYDP) has raised “the best part of £2 million” for London charities since its inception.
+The parade has raised “the best part of £2 million” for London charities since its inception.
 The competition did not take place in 2021 or 2022 due to the Covid 19 pandemic.